ptrwck/HfBK_Workshops/A-Frame_Workshop.md

 <a-sky src="sky.jpg"></a-sky> <!-- equirectangular background-image -->
 ```

 - You can download Sky-Images here: https://polyhaven.com/hdris ...
-Use the 8K Tonemapped-JPG from the hamburger-menu on the upper right.
+Download the 8K Tonemapped-JPG from the menu on the upper right and [[2b Optimizing Media|optimize]] for web
-- To use the image with A-Frame on the web, you should downscale (4K: 4096px width is enough) and compress it again (JPG,medium compression, ca. 75%).
-You can do this locally with IrfanView or Photoshop and online using [Photopea](https://www.photopea.com/).

 ---